jonbeebe/jonbeebe.github.io/_drafts/2016-02-12-plain-text-notes.md

 ### Evernote

 [Evernote](http://evernote.com) was the first contender, but I ultimately decided against it because, like Apple Notes, it stores notes as [Rich Text](https://en.wikipedia.org/wiki/Rich_Text_Format).
 I really dislike WYSIWYG[^4] editing, and that is the bread and butter of Evernote.
 Not necessarily a bad thing, but not for me.
-I'll admit that being able to embed media and adding attachments to notes was really nice though.
+I'll admit that being able to embed media and adding attachments to notes is really nice though.

 ### Simplenote